-Book of Ella Ch.
-4: Color
+Book of Ella Ch 4: Color

-Dane Aleksander, chief design officer at Animat Habitat™
+Dane Aleksander, art director at Animat Habitat.

-“The two things that communicate the underlying emotion of a movie better than anything else are music and color. […] The character may be saying one thing, but if the color and lighting make the scene feel gloomy, or if the music is unsettling, the audience knows that something else is going on […]” and so on.
+“The two things that communicate the underlying emotion of a movie better than anything else are music and color. […] The character may be saying one thing, but if the color and lighting make the scene feel gloomy, or if the music is unsettling, the audience knows that something else is going on […].”

-Ralph Eggleston, Pixar's first art director in 1992 – art director on Toy Story (colorscript, 1993), Finding Nemo (colorscript, 2001) and Wall-E (colorscript, 2007) – described what the colorscript is all about: “It's all about the story; it's all about the characters.”
+Ralph Eggleston, Pixar's first art director in 1992 – art director on Toy Story (colorscript, 1993), Finding Nemo (colorscript, 2001) and WALL-E (colorscript, 2007) – described what the colorscript is all about: “It's all about the story; it's all about the characters.”
 Dice Tsutsumi, Pixar's art director on Toy Story 3 (colorscript, 2009), elaborated on the use of the colorscript in film: “It's about how you can support the story with these images and lighting concepts.”
 In the development of the visual and emotional rhythm of a story, the colorscript makes clear any sequence that counteracts the narrative arc or that calls for less or more color or contrast.

-The Blue Umbrella (2013). © PIXAR.
+The Blue Umbrella (2013). © PIXAR [pixar.com]

 “Prior to Pixar, no animation studio consistently mapped out color and lighting in relation to story and character through a formal colorscripting phase.
 The process, however, is more than seventy years old, having begun with the early 1940s Disney animated features.
 The artistic choreography of certain musical sequences in Fantasia, like Toccata and Fugue and Nutcracker Suite, required dozens of color conceptual sketches that effectively served as colorscripts for those sequences.
 Later, the production design by Tyrus Wong for Bambi advanced the use of color further.
 Wong's evocative inspirational artwork added an emotional dimension to color and aimed to ‘create the atmosphere, the feeling of the forest,’ instead of the largely literal and utilitarian expression of color in the earlier full-length Disney features. […] The modern resurgence of the colorscript may be traced again to Disney, and one artist in particular, Richard Vander Wende.
 When Vander Wende painted a colorscript for Aladdin, he had never before seen one.
-His inspirations were a series a color keys that Eyvind Earle had drawn for a romantic nighttime scene in Lady and the Tramp, as well as color bars (an abstract cousin of the colorscript) that had been painted for Beauty and the Beast, which was in production at the same time as Aladdin.
-On a single piece of 8-and-a-half- by-11-and-a-half-inch paper, Vander Wende panted a couple of dozen thumbnail-sized gouache paintings capturing scenes from the entire film.”
+His inspirations were a series a color keys that Eyvind Earle had drawn for a romantic night time scene in Lady and the Tramp, as well as color bars (an abstract cousin of the colorscript) that had been painted for Beauty and the Beast, which was in production at the same time as Aladdin.
+On a single piece of 8-and-a-half- by 11-and-a-half-inch paper, Vander Wende pinted a couple of dozen thumbnail-sized gouache paintings capturing scenes from the entire film.”

 Designing with Color and Light